-People frequently ask me about the difference between adjusting the time in the circadian T3 method (CT3M) and adjusting the circadian dose (the early dose) size.
+People frequently ask me about the difference between adjusting the CT3M dose time in the Circadian T3 Method (CT3M) and adjusting the CT3M dose size.

 I have just been asked why don't we just start at a time four hours before we get up and just adjust the dose size.
-This is a good question and I know that I have never explained it properly so let me try now.
+This is a good question.

 It certainly HAS to be done the way I have written it in the book - there is no doubt about it in my mind.

-The majority of people with adrenal fatigue (or adrenal insufficiency - doctors do not like the term adrenal fatigue) have it as a secondary consequence to hypothyroidism.
-The adrenal insufficiency may have been made worse by issues such as immune system stresses, overall health issues, or personal stress.
-However, in the majority of people the adrenal insufficiency is occurring due to low free T3 levels that have been present for too long.
+The majority of people with low cortisol (adrenal insufficiency) have it as a secondary consequence to hypothyroidism.
+The low cortisol may have been made worse by issues such as immune system stresses, overall health issues, or personal stress.
+However, in many people the low cortisol is occurring due to low free T3 levels that have been present for too long.
 The results that have been seen using the CT3M prove that this is the case.
-The vast majority of people suffering with adrenal issues fly through an ACTH stimulation test with flying colours.
-So, in principle the adrenals are capable.
+The vast majority of people suffering with low cortisol issues easily pass an ACTH stimulation test (Synacthen test).
+So, their adrenal glands are healthy.

-Right, let me discuss the 'time' vs. 'circadian dose size' question.
+Right, let me discuss the 'time' vs. 'dose size' question.

 These two titration methods are quite different.

 Adjusting the Time of the Circadian Dose of T3 Containing Medication